Ensembl/gene_symbol_transformer/README.md

 ## feature engineering

 For the generation of features to be used for training the neural network, the protein sequences are converted to the one-hot vector representation.
 The protein sequences contain all of the 26 IUPAC extended protein letters and the asterisk representing a stop codon.
-That results to a 27-long one-hot vector for each protein letter in a sequence, and a tensor of length 27 x L for each sequence, where L is the sequence length.
+That results to a 27-long one-hot vector for each protein letter in a sequence, and a tensor of size `27 x L` for each sequence, where `L` is the sequence length.

 ## neural network architecture